 SAVE when you shop with us

 You will also notice a wide selection of brand new inventory!
-This includes amazing area rugs, recycled (new) paint, paint supplies, appliances and a great selection of cabinetry!
-Stop in and visit our Home Center, where dream kitchens come alive!
+This includes amazing area rugs, recycled (new) paint, paint supplies, appliances and more!
 This is a ReStore you just can’t miss!

 RECYCLE when you shop with us